HCDigitalScholarship/manumissions/README.md

 The Django app is served by uWSGI which has its configuration here: `/etc/uwsgi/apps-available/manumissions.ini`.
 Of note in the configuration the python virtual environment is located here: `/usr/local/lib/python-virtualenv/manumissions`.

 A PostgreSQL instance is deployed onto the same droplet which the application is configured to connect to for its database requirements.
 Currently PostgreSQL 12.20 is deployed on the droplet.
 (XXX: Would it be possible to upgrade this instance to PostgreSQL 17-latest?)

 ### Maintenance Schedule

 Site maintenance should be scheduled for roughly every 3 months.
 In addition a review should be performed in the case any zero day security vulnerabilities are discovered in the libraries and utilities used by the site.
+This review should include all libraries in the `requirements.txt` file in addition included script libraries like jQuery (e.g. referenced in `catalog/templates/base_generic.html`) included in the templates should also be reviewed and upgraded according to this schedule.
 SSL certificates for the production site should be set to renew using certbot every 90 days.
 The droplet should be scheduled for backups monthly or whenver the site undergoes a data update or maintenance schedule.
 This will allow restoration of the site in case of disruption.